huggingface/blog/education.md

 ## 🤗 **Education for All**

 🗣️ Our goal is to make the potential and limitations of machine learning understandable to everyone.
 We believe that doing so will help evolve the field in a direction where the application of these technologies will lead to net benefits for society as a whole.

+Some examples of our existing efforts:
-- We describe in a very accessible way all [the uses of ML models](https://huggingface.co/tasks) (summarization, text generation, object detection…),
+- we describe in a very accessible way [different uses of ML models](https://huggingface.co/tasks) (summarization, text generation, object detection…),
-- We allow everyone to try all the ML models online without technical skills ([example](https://huggingface.co/cmarkea/distilcamembert-base-sentiment)),
+- we allow everyone to try out models directly in their browser through widgets in the model pages, hence lowering the need for technical skills to do so ([example](https://huggingface.co/cmarkea/distilcamembert-base-sentiment)),
-- We warn against the harmful biases identified in some systems (like [GPT-2](https://huggingface.co/gpt2#limitations-and-bias)).
+- we document and warn about harmful biases identified in systems (like [GPT-2](https://huggingface.co/gpt2#limitations-and-bias)).
-- We display open-source [ML apps](https://huggingface.co/spaces) and allow everyone to understand the potential of ML in one click.
+- we provide tools to create open-source [ML apps](https://huggingface.co/spaces) that allow anyone to understand the potential of ML in one click.

 ## 🤗 **Education for Beginners**

 🗣️ We want to lower the barrier to becoming a machine learning engineer by providing online courses, hands-on workshops, and other innovative techniques.

-- We provide free [training courses](https://huggingface.co/course/chapter1/1) about natural language processing (NLP) and more domains (soon) using free tools and libraries from the Hugging Face ecosystem as well as the Hugging Face Hub.
+- We provide a free [course](https://huggingface.co/course/chapter1/1) about natural language processing (NLP) and more domains (soon) using free tools and libraries from the Hugging Face ecosystem.
 It’s completely free and without ads.
 The ultimate goal of this course is to learn how to apply Transformers to (almost) any machine learning problem!
-- We provide a [book](https://transformersbook.com/), written by experts at Hugging Face, on Transformers and their applications to a wide range of NLP tasks.
+- Experts at Hugging Face wrote a [book](https://transformersbook.com/) on Transformers and their applications to a wide range of NLP tasks.

+Apart from those efforts, many team members are involved in other educational efforts such as:
+- Participating in meetups, conferences and workshops.
+- Creating podcasts, YouTube videos, and blog posts.
+- [Organizing events](https://github.com/huggingface/community-events/tree/main/huggan) in which free GPUs are provided for anyone to be able to train and share models and create demos for them.

 ## 🤗 **Education for Instructors**

 🗣️ We want to empower educators with tools and offer collaborative spaces where students can build machine learning using open-source technologies and state-of-the-art machine learning models.

-- We’ve assembled [a toolkit](https://github.com/huggingface/education-toolkit) that instructors of machine learning or Data Science can use to easily prepare labs, homework, or classes.
+- We’ve assembled [a free toolkit](https://github.com/huggingface/education-toolkit) translated to 8 languages that instructors of machine learning or Data Science can use to easily prepare labs, homework, or classes.
 The content is self-contained so that it can be easily incorporated into an existing curriculum.
-This content is free and uses well-known Open Source technologies (transformers, gradio, etc).
+This content is free and uses well-known Open Source technologies (🤗 transformers, gradio, etc).
 Feel free to pick a tutorial and teach it!

     1️⃣ [A Tour through the Hugging Face Hub](https://github.com/huggingface/education-toolkit/blob/main/01_huggingface-hub-tour.md)